mekanii/ESU/README.md

 #### 2.4.3.2 Output Scope
 ##### a.
 400kHz
 The image illustrates the output scope of the 400kHz PWM signal at the output transformer combined with the LC filter.
 The 400kHz PWM signal exhibits three distinct pulse patterns that repeat cyclically:
-- Pattern 1: 20 pulses per period
+- Pattern 1: 20 pulses per modulation
-- Pattern 2: 18 pulses per period
+- Pattern 2: 18 pulses per modulation
-- Pattern 3: 17 pulses per period
+- Pattern 3: 17 pulses per modulation

 These patterns represent different modulation schemes or switching sequences that are used to achieve the desired output characteristics.
-The variation in pulse count per period allows for precise control over the output waveform while maintaining the overall 400kHz switching frequency.
+The variation in pulse count per modulation allows for precise control over the output waveform while maintaining the overall 400kHz switching frequency.

 For duty cycle levels ranging from 10 to 100, demonstrates similar Waveform length, indicating consistent performance across these duty cycle settings.